-220 3.4 Condensation and Coagulation sinks
+3.4 Condensation and Coagulation sinks

-3.5 Condensation sink, CS, is the rate at which gaseous precursors are lost to pre-existing particles.
+Condensation sink, CS, is the rate at which gaseous precursors are lost to pre-existing particles.
 Here, the CS for sulfuric acid was calculated using the SMPS data following the method described in Kulmala et al. (2001) and Kulmala et al. (2012).
 The coagulation sink (CoagS) describes the rate at which freshly formed particles are lost to pre-existing particles.
 In this study, the CoagS was calculated using the combined size distribution (see section 2.2.3) following the method described in Kulmala et al. (2001) and was used an input for the calculation of particle formation rates, section 3.6.

-The equations for calculating CS and CoagS are shown in the SI.
-Particle growth rates
+3.5 Particle growth rates

-- Particle apparent growth rates (GR) were calculated using the 50% appearance time method from the positive ions number size distribution data measured by the NAIS (Dada et al., 2020a).
-Positive ions were chosen for the GR calculation as those have been found more important than the negative ion when it comes to ion induced nucleation from biogenic precursors (Baalbaki et al., 2021; Bianchi et al., 2021).
-In addition, in a location such as Payerne, where the dominant nucleation mechanism is neutral H2SO4-amine clustering (shown later in section 4.4.3), the transition from charged to neutral clusters is very short resulting in little to no difference between the growth rates retrieved from charged and those retrieved from total (charged + neutral) particles (Huang et al., 2022; Gonzalez - Carracedo et al., 2022).
+Particle apparent growth rates (GR) were calculated using the 50% appearance time method from the positive ions number size distribution data measured by the NAIS (Dada et al., 2020b).
 The method relies on the determining the times when the concentration in each size bin reaches 50% of the maximum concentration.
-In this study, the GR for the size classes 1.5 3 nm, 3 7 nm and 7 15 nm were determined.
+In this study, the

+GR for the size classes 1.5 - 3 nm, 3 - 7 nm and 7 - 15 nm were determined.
 The growth rates were also used in the formation rates' calculation in the next section.